Worcestershire Militia: France

-An Interchange Act passed in July 1811 allowed English militia regiments to serve in Ireland and vice versa.
+The Interchange Act 1811 passed in July allowed English militia regiments to serve in Ireland and vice versa.
 Almost the whole of the Worcestershire Militia volunteered for this duty while it was stationed at Bristol, but in the event the regiment was not sent there.
 However, another act of Parliament passed in November 1813 invited the militia to volunteer for limited overseas service, primarily for garrison duties in Europe.
 Four officers and 137 other ranks of the Worcestershire Militia volunteered for this extended service, and joined the 1st Provisional Battalion at Haslar on 13 February 1814.
 The battalion was commanded by Col the Marquess of Buckingham, whose Royal Buckinghamshire Militia supplied nearly half the strength.
 After the other two provisional battalions had arrived at Portsmouth the whole brigade under Maj-Gen Sir Henry Bayly embarked on three transports on 14 March.
 First ordered to the Peninsula, then to Bergen op Zoom, the convoy finally arrived off the Garonne estuary to join the Earl of Dalhousie's division that had occupied Bordeaux.
 The first boats landing the militia at a village opposite Blaye came under fire from French troops, but in fact the war had already ended with the abdication of Napoleon.
 Once the brigade had disembarked, the 1st Provisional Bn was quartered at Bordeaux.
 The brigade did not form part of the Army of Occupation and returned to Portsmouth on 16 June.
 The 1st Provisional Bn was broken up and the officers and men rejoined their regiments.